LA3QMA/FreeDATA_mailbridge/README.md

 There are hardly any error handling at the moment.
 I'm new to python and this is something i made for my personal need.

+See the Wiki for some images of usage.

 Minimum requirements:
 Your FreeDATA station called [SERVER] should have Internet and be running FreeDATA and "main.py"